cleegle/newton-redux/README.md

 ### Handling Changes with Multiple Pieces of State

 If you are listening to multiple pieces of state but you only want action to be taken when a specific piece of state changes, you may access the `changeMap` which is passed in to `onChange` on every call.
+The `changeMap` consists of an object with the same keys that you defined in `mapStateToProps`. `hasChanged` is a boolean that lets you know if that particular key has changed.
+You may also access the `previousValue` of that piece of state.
 The `changeMap` and how you access it would look like this.

 ```js
 // passed in to onChange handler on every call